Universe Docs

 To interact with blockchains like Ethereum.
 You need a compatible digital wallet.

-If you don't know what a wallet is, refer to this article.
+If you don't know what a wallet is, refer to this .

 Digital wallets are critical if you plan on creating, sending or receiving NFTs.